 Sleep Electroencephalograms Used to Diagnose Sleep Disorders

 An electroencephalogram sleep study or “polysomnography” is used as a diagnostic test for sleep disorders.
 A sleep electroencephalogram performs a scan in addition to measuring body activity.
 Your heart rate, breathing and oxygen levels in your blood are monitored during an overnight procedure.

 Ambulatory Electroencephalograms Used to Diagnose Seizure Disorders

 Patients experiencing seizure activity may be recommended for an ambulatory electroencephalogram.
-These extend the length of the recording to increase the likelihood of collecting abnormal brain activity—traditional electroencephalograms last 1-2 hours while ambulatory electroencephalograms record for up to 72 hours.
+These extend the length of the recording to increase the likelihood of collecting abnormal brain activity — traditional electroencephalograms last one-two hours, while ambulatory electroencephalograms record for up to 72 hours.

 Who Performs Electroencephalograms?

 An electroencephalogram technician performs the scans.
 Electroencephalogram technicians are responsible for installing and setting up an electroencephalogram system on a participant’s head.